corda/corda-solana-toolkit/samples/stockpaydividend-solana-bridge/README.md

 ##### 1. IssueStock - Stock Issuer
 WayneCo creates a StockState and issues some stock tokens associated to the created StockState.
->On company WayneCo's node, execute <br>`start IssueStock symbol: TEST, name: "Stock, SP500", currency: USD, price: 7.4, issueVol: 500, notary: "O=Notary Service, L=London, C=GB"`
+>On company WayneCo's node, execute <br>`start CreateAndIssueStock symbol: TEST, name: "Test Stock", currency: USD, price: 7.4, issueVol: 2000, notary: "O=Notary Service,L=Zurich,C=CH", linearId: 6116560b-c78e-4e13-871d-d666a5d032a3`

+`linearID` `6116560b-c78e-4e13-871d-d666a5d032a3` matches the configuration in Bridge Authority.
+TODO providing linearID will not be needed soon.

 ##### 2. MoveStock - Stock Issuer
 WayneCo transfers some stock tokens to the Shareholder.